scizorman/dotfiles/README.md

 1. Deploy (i.e. *copy* or *create symlink*) dot files to your home directory; `make deploy`
 1. Run all programs for setup in `./etc/init` directory; `make init` (**Optional**: when running the [installation command](#oneliner) specify `-s init` as an argument)

-When the [installation command](#onliner) format is not curl -L URL | sh but `sh -c "$(curl -L URL)"`, shell will be restart automatically.
+When the [installation command](#onliner) format is not curl -L URL | bash but `bash -c "$(curl -L URL)"`, shell will be restart automatically.
 If this is not the case, it is necessary to restart your shell manually.

 ## Update